charlie-rbchd/waved/README.md

 # waved
 Fast, modal wave editor

-## Contributing
-### Using live-reload
+## Using live-reload
-1. Install `cargo-watch`:
+### Prerequisites
+You need to have `cargo-watch` installed:
 ```
 cargo install cargo-watch
 ```

+### Setup
+By far the easiest way to have live reload working is to use the provided Visual Studio Code tasks.
+The watcher tasks run automatically in the background once the project is opened, so it's just a matter of running the `cargo live edit` task.

+Nevertheless, here are the manual steps to achieve the same result.
-2. Run the following command at the root of the repository (do not launch the process in a debugger, reloading will not work):
+1. Run the following command at the root of the repository (do not launch the process in a debugger, reloading will not work):
 ```
 cargo run --features "live-reload"
 ```
-3. Run the following cargo-watch commands in parallel in the `waved-core` directory:
+2. Run the following cargo-watch commands in parallel in the `waved-core` directory:
 ```
 cargo watch -w src -x build -s 'touch .trigger-watch'
 cargo watch --no-gitignore -w .trigger-watch -s 'mv -f target/debug/libwaved_core.dylib ../target/debug/libwaved_core.dylib'